Cyclic quantum Teichm\"uller theory: Introduction

-\begin{itemize} \item Thrice-punctured sphere: Assign a triple $(\lambda,\mu,\nu)$ of $\bZ_N$-weights to the punctures.
+\begin{itemize} \item Thrice-punctured sphere and `Conformal block': Assign a triple $(\lambda,\mu,\nu)$ of $\bZ_N$-weights to the punctures.
 The irreducible component $V_{\bD}(\lambda,\mu,\nu)$ is always $1$-dimensional (\cref{prop:conformal_block}).
-Its generator resembles the `conformal block', though the Clebsch--Gordan rule is absent. \item Once-punctured torus: The Lagrangian subspace $L$ corresponds to a chosen homology cycle.
-We analyze the change of polarizations and compute the quantum intertwiners for Dehn twists in two directions. \item Once-punctured disk: A canonical embedding of the quantum group $U_q(\mathfrak{sl}_2)$ into the Chekhov--Fock algebra is constructed by Ip \cite{Ip} and Schrader--Shapiro \cite{SS19}.
+Its generator resembles the `conformal block', though the Clebsch--Gordan rule is absent. \item Once-punctured disk and the quantum group: A canonical embedding of the quantum group $U_q(\mathfrak{sl}_2)$ into the Chekhov--Fock algebra is constructed by Ip \cite{Ip} and Schrader--Shapiro \cite{SS19}.
 We show that our irreducible theory recovers the cyclic representations of $U_q(\mathfrak{sl}_2)$ \cite{DJMM91} through this embedding. \end{itemize}